 Constantine Becomes Emperor

 With little support in the city, Maxentius left Rome to meet Constantine in one final, crucial battle - the Battle of Milvian Bridge in 312 CE.
-On the day before the battle began, Constantine reportedly looked to the sky where he saw the sign of the cross superimposed over the sun.
-Under it was the inscription In Hoc Signo Vinae or “conquer by this sign.”
-That night, in a dream, he received an explanation of the sign - Christ appeared before him telling him to carry the sign of the cross into battle.
-The following day old banners were replaced with new ones displaying the sign of the cross.
+On the day before the battle began, Constantine reportedly looked to the sky where he saw a cross of light.
+Under it was the inscription In Hoc Signo Vinces or “in this sign, conquer”.
+That night, in a dream, he received an explanation of the sign - Jesus Christ appeared before him telling him to carry the sign of the cross into battle.
+The following day old banners were replaced with new ones displaying the Christian symbol.
 Although outnumbered, Constantine easily defeated Maxentius who fled back to Rome, however, before reaching the city, he fell into the river and drowned; his body was discovered the next morning among the corpses of many others.
-This victory is seen by historians as a turning point in history, a fusion of church and state.
+Constantine's conversion to Christianity is seen by historians as a turning point in history, a fusion of church and state.
 Constantine immediately assumed complete control of the west.
 As the new augustus in the west, he marched into Rome; one of his first acts was to issue the Edict of Milan, a toleration of all religions (it would later be co-signed by Licinius).

-In the east Galerius and Maximinus Daia were serving as augustus and caesar.
+Galerius was serving as the eastern emperor, with and Maximinus Daia as caesar.
 After Galerius died from cancer (on his deathbed he rescinded all anti-Christian edicts), Maximinus and Licinius fought for control of the east, eventually splitting that part of the empire between them - Licinius got the Balkans while Maximinus got Asia Minor and the eastern provinces.
 This arrangement was not to last and in 313 CE the two fought on the plains of Thrace.
 Like Constantine at Milvian Bridge, Licinius fought under the sign of the cross; however, he did it not because of his faith but only to gain the support of the Christians; his opponent, Maximinus, had promised to eradicate them.
 Despite inferior numbers, Licinius was victorious, and after the suicide of Maximinus, seized control of the east.
 To be safe and secure in his right to the throne, he immediately executed the sons of both Galerius and Severus, the family of Maximinus, and even Diocletian's daughter.

 An uneasy truce existed between Licinius and Constantine, partially because Licinius had married Constantine's half-sister Constantia.
 In their first meeting on the battlefield In October of 316 CE Constantine defeated him at Cibalae.
 A second battle near Hadrianopolis ended with land cessions in the Balkans to Constantine.
 Over the next few years, Licinius's attitude towards the Christians changed with both executions and the destruction of several Christian churches.
 This was enough to prompt Constantine to gather an army and defeat Licinius in a second battle at Hadrianopolis.
 The defeated commander fled the battlefield, escaping against the Bosporus.
 In September of 324 CE Licinius was finally defeated at Chrysopolis and surrendered.
 Licinius hoped to return to life as a private citizen which Constantine initially granted, but he went back on his word, and Licinius was hanged in 325 CE - even his nine-year-old son was killed.
 Constantine's victory would reunite the empire.

 To rebuild the city into the one in his vision, he brought in artisans and resources from across the empire.
 There were wide avenues with statues of Alexander, Caesar, Augustus, Diocletian, and of course, Constantine.
-He rebuilt the walls, built cisterns, Christian churches (Hagia Irene) and pagan temples.
-It was a city that remained classical yet inspired by a Christian god.
+He rebuilt the walls, built cisterns, Christian churches (Hagia Irene), and pagan temples.
+It was a Christian capital that remained classical at the same time.
 In 330 CE the city was finally dedicated.

 Constantine & Christianity